gamejolt/doc-help/src/thumbnail-image/index.md

 - The aspect ratio must be 16x9.
 If it's not 16x9, you can use the handy cropping tool that we've provided.
 Alternatively, you can crop it with your tool of choice before uploading.
     - _Tip:_ This will help if you're not using our cropping tool.
 You can find the necessary height by taking the image's current width and multiplying it by 0.5625.
 Round up.
 - The maximum file size is 3MB.
 If your file is larger, try compressing and/or optimizing the image.
 - Your file must be a PNG, JPG, or GIF.
 PNGs generally look the best.
+- Only use an original image created or captured by you or your team.

 ## Choosing a thumbnail image